 Council hearings remain a vital aspect to the grant assessment process.
-We held 30 one-on-one council hearings during 2010-11.
-These meetings provide the Commission with an invaluable insight into the unique circumstances of each council, which straight "number crunching" can never give.
+We held 33 one-on-one hearings during 2011-12.
+These meetings provide the Commission with an invaluable insight into the unique circumstances of each council.
 We are able to see and hear first-hand how the grants are affecting local communities as councils show and tell us about their particular circumstances.